bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 ![Postman-AcceptCert](https://github.com/bgosselin/ACI-Learning-Modules/blob/master/Foundation/APIC%20Interfaces%20-%20Pictures/Postman-AcceptCert.png)

-####Login To APIC####
+####Login to the APIC####
-We can now open Postman browser add-on to execute a RESTful API call.
-During this module and subsequent ones we will not included any headers in our REST calls.
-Some of our calls will require a body (or payload) and some will note.
-To represent these componenets of our REST commands, we will use the following formate:
+We can now open the Postman browser add-on to execute a RESTful API call.
+During this module and subsequent ones we will not included any headers in our REST calls from Postman.
+Some of our calls will require a body (or payload) and some will not.
+To represent these components of our REST commands, we will use the following format:

 ```
 <HTTP verb (GET, POST, PUT, DELETE)> <URL>